 Group therapy sessions may seem daunting at first, however, most people settle into the quite quickly.
 The group therapy sessions are an invaluable part of recovery as you have others to speak to who are going through the same struggles and this type of support can be extremely helpful in your recovery.

 When you’re ready to leave rehab, you’ll be strongly encouraged to surround yourself with people who are also sober.
-You will also be encouraged to take part in aftercare sessions such as AA meetings so that you can continue to grow this network of support.
+You will also be encouraged to take part in aftercare sessions such as AA meetings and our weekly Zoom meetings so that you can continue to grow this network of support.

 You will also continue to take part in one-to-one sessions to ensure that you are staying on the right track once you return to your home environment.